dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/nomad.md

 # Contiv Network with Nomad

-This page demostrates the simplicity of using Contiv as the networking and policy infrastructure for containers using Nomad to schedule Docker containers.
+This page demonstrates the simplicity of using Contiv as the networking and policy infrastructure for containers using Nomad to schedule Docker containers.

-The steps here can be adapted to any Vagrant or bare-metal setups running Contiv components.
+The steps here can be adapted to any Vagrant or baremetal setups running Contiv components.

 ## Prerequisites
 Before you can install the virtual environment, you must have the following